sindresorhus/capture-website/readme.md

 Define the screenshot's position and size (clipping region).

-The position can be specified through `x`, `y` coordinates which starts from left-top.
+The position can be specified through `x` and `y` coordinates which starts from the top-left.

 This can be useful when you only need a part of the page.